Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Benchmarks and Evaluation Methods

 \paragraph{WritingBench} WritingBench~\citep{DBLP:journals/corr/abs-2503-05244} is designed to evaluate the LLM long-form generation capabilities across six domains: creative, persuasive, informative, technical, business, and legal writing.
 It includes over 1200 tasks, further divided into 100 subdomains, with each task evaluated based on five dynamic criteria, such as coherence and relevance.
 We use the fine-tuned critic model in the original paper to evaluate the responses.
 The evaluation prompt template used is the same as the one used for pointwise grading in data selection process, detailed in Appendix~\ref{app:data_selection}.

-\paragraph{EQ-Bench} EQ-Bench~\citep{DBLP:journals/corr/abs-2312-06281} is designed to evaluate the emotional intelligence~(EQ) of LLMs, which focuses on assessing models' ability to predict and quantify emotions such as anger, surprise, empathy and confidence in dialogue-based cotexts.
-In this work, we use the creative writing split of EQ-Bench and we adopt the Rubric Score as the metric.
+\paragraph{Creative-Writing-Bench} EQ-Bench~\citep{DBLP:journals/corr/abs-2312-06281} is designed to evaluate the emotional intelligence~(EQ) of LLMs, which focuses on assessing models' ability to predict and quantify emotions such as anger, surprise, empathy and confidence in dialogue-based cotexts.
+In this work, we use the creative writing split of EQ-Bench(denoted as Creative-Writing-Bench) and we adopt the Rubric Score as the metric.
 The evaluation prompt template used is as follows: